[Major revision–posted 5/2/25 (replaces 8/25/23 edition)]

 There are four categories of involuntary separation of employment for faculty:

 c.
-Dismissal, which is immediate termination for cause of a non-tenured faculty member's employment before the expiration of the stated appointment period; and
+Dismissal, which is termination for cause of the employment of a faculty member who does not hold tenure or continuing appointment before the expiration of the stated appointment period; and

 d.
-Summary Dismissal, which is termination for Serious Misconduct of a tenured or untenured faculty member's employment following an expedited process outlined below.
+Summary Dismissal, which is termination for Serious Misconduct of a faculty member who holds tenure or continuing appointment following an expedited process outlined below.

 2. Tenure Advisory Committee